jonguyen6/CS3560.02-Final-Project/README.md

 grades, all while focusing on applying Object-Oriented Programming (OOP) principles for modularity, reusability, and maintainability.
 The system will support user roles, course management, assignment submission, and grade tracking, ensuring efficient performance and scalability.

+Currently has a main method that prints sample data to console, with a main menu mockup of three buttons and images that would lead you to their respective users version of the portal